 6 Audiobooks For When You Need a Pep Talk

 Listening to an audiobook is an entirely different experience from reading a physical copy.
-Sure, the content is the same, the message is the same, what’s different is the emotional connection a narrator can bring to the work.
+Sure, the content is the same and the message is the same.
+What’s different is the emotional connection a narrator can bring to the work.

 While reading an inspiring or motivational book is uplifting on it’s own, I’ve found that when the content is paired with the author’s narration of their own message, it can feel like you’re getting a personal pep talk from a close friend!